opendatasoft/codelibrary/content/apps/waze/index.md

 **The service**

-To facilitate the exchange of information between Waze and partner municipalities within the Connected Citizens Program, OpenDataSoft has developed a connecter for the Waze API, capable of extracting data from the traffic app to bring them to the platform.
+To facilitate the exchange of information between Waze and partner municipalities within the Connected Citizens Program, Opendatasoft has developed a connecter for the Waze API, capable of extracting data from the traffic app to bring them to the platform.
 Crossing them with traffic data produced by the municipality allows users to establish a near-comprehensive diagnostic on the traffic’s state.

 **The ODS Advantage:** historical data.
 Unless you want to see Waze’s data disappear from one day to another from your platform, it is possible to collect a complete history.
 You can thus compare the evolution of traffic across, for instance, different days, a bank holiday and a work day, the same day of different weeks, etc.

 **The Use Case**

 The European Metropolis of Lille (MEL) controls its traffic thanks to traffic sensors installed across different zones of the city.
-Via the Waze connector built by OpenDataSoft, the MEL collects traffic data on its platform which is then compared to the data produced by its sensors.
+Via the Waze connector built by Opendatasoft, the MEL collects traffic data on its platform which is then compared to the data produced by its sensors.
 This complete and historicized database allows it to:

 - More quickly identify problems that may arise in specific streets, so as to then send out emergency intervention services when needed.
 - Anticipate future incidents and traffic blockages to implement preventative solutions.